Holy Family University stands ready to help students and their families achieve the goal of a private university education.

 If you need assistance or additional information, please contact the Financial Aid Office at 267-341-3233.

-- About four to six weeks after you submit your FAFSA, you will receive a Student Aid Report (SAR) from the federal processors.
+- About one to two weeks after you submit your FAFSA, you will receive a Student Aid Report (SAR) from the federal processors.
 If you do not receive your SAR, you should call 800-433-3243 to make sure the processor received your FAFSA.
 If it was received, you may request a duplicate SAR.
 Once you receive your SAR, read it carefully to be sure the information is accurate.
 The SAR will provide instructions about how to make corrections, if needed.

 - You may also receive a State Grant Acknowledgment.
 States follow different procedures for advising students of their eligibility for state aid.
 Pennsylvania students will receive a notice approximately six weeks after filing the FAFSA.
 If you have any questions regarding the notice or if you do not receive your notice within six weeks, you may call the Pennsylvania Higher Education Assistance Agency (PHEAA) at 800-692-7392.

-- Holy Family University will receive a need analysis directly from the federal processor within four to six weeks after you file your FAFSA.
+- Holy Family University will receive a need analysis directly from the federal processor within one to two weeks after you file your FAFSA.
 Once it is received and you are accepted for admission to Holy Family University, the Financial Aid Office will provide you with an estimate of your financial aid.
 Your aid package may later be revised if there are changes made to your SAR, enrollment status, housing status, etc.